 1. Borinda papyrifera

 Possibly the most common bamboo on this list of rarities, Square Bamboo is an almost essential specimen for any serious bamboo connoisseur.
-A running variety native to China, this species grows about 10-20 feet tall with culms about 1.5 inches thick.
+Chimonobambusa is a genus of running bamboo native to China and East Asia.
+This species grows about 10-20 feet tall with culms about 1.5 inches thick.

 As the name implies, the culms of this bamboo are square rather than round, making it a standout in any bamboo garden.
 Also, the nodes are very pronounced, adding to the unusual appearance.
 Foliage is dark green and bushy, but doesn’t usually start until about 3-4 feet above the ground.
 It’s nice to keep the bottom few feet free of branches anyway, in order to better showcase the curious culm shape.